camfisher/RPiTempHumidity/README.md

 # RPiTempHumidity
-Logs temperature and humidity via a DHT11 Sensor then pushes csv file to GitHub
+Logs temperature and humidity via a DHT11 Sensor then eMails collected data after 24 hours